l1j-en/classic/DEVGUIDE.md

 For an extremely condensed version:

-1. Checkout with: `git clone https://username@github.com/l1j/en.git`
+1. Checkout with: `git clone https://username@l1j.org:l1j/classic.git`

+2. Switch to the appropriate branch (probably dev). `git checkout dev`

-2. Make a change, then commit (commit isn't like an SVN commit.
-It only commits it to your own local "branch".  `git commit -a`
+3. Make a change, then commit (commit isn't like an SVN commit.
+It only commits it to your own local "branch").  `git commit -am "Fix some stuff"`

 3. Push the change upstream (this is where it acts like an SVN commit and pushes it to the main repo)  `git push`